Oats worthy of sowing

 Dacus pusillus

-D. pusillus is found in the southern half of the United States and up the west coast to British columbia.
+D. pusillus is found in the southern half of the United States and up the west coast to British Columbia.
 Much smaller than the D. carota, its root are none the less edible, though that is not saying much.
 It tends to have flowers that are white to pink and white, again no red dot.
 Like the import, the stems are hairy.
-The hairy stems and stalk is a very important identification element and separates the two carrots from very deadly members of the same family, such as Poison Hemlock which has a hairless stalk.
+The hairy stems and stalk is a very important identification element and separates the two carrots from very deadly members of the same family, such as Poison Hemlock which has a hairless stalk, that is often purple.

 The Daucus carota is loosing some of its luster.
 A majority of states (at least 35 of them) list it as a pest or a noxious weed.
 It is particularly bad in Missouri.
 Apparently D. carota germinates easily and mowing doesn’t get rid of it.
 Some say the dried seed heads are a fire hazard and a threat to the honey industry.
 Another flower of the field demonized.
 My advice: Eat The Weeds!
 (See recipe on bottom)